FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 At the time of writing, the following plugins are available:

+* `Basic File <https://github.com/FIWARE-TMForum/biz-basic-plugins>`__: Allows the creation of products by providing files as digital assets.
+No validations or processing is done
+* `Basic URL <https://github.com/FIWARE-TMForum/biz-basic-plugins>`__: Allows the creation of products by providing URLs as digital assets.
+No validations or processing is done
 * `WireCloud Component <https://github.com/FIWARE-TMForum/wstore-wirecloud-plugin>`__: Allows the monetization of WireCloud components, including Widgets, operators, and mashups
-* `Accountable Service <https://github.com/FIWARE-TMForum/wstore-orion-plugin>`__ : Allows the monetization of services protected by the `Accounting Proxy <https://github.com/FIWARE-TMForum/Accounting-Proxy>`__, including Orion Context Broker queries
+* `Accountable Service <https://github.com/FIWARE-TMForum/biz-accountable-service-plugin>`__ : Allows the monetization of services protected by the `Accounting Proxy <https://github.com/FIWARE-TMForum/Accounting-Proxy>`__, including Orion Context Broker queries
-* `CKAN Dataset <https://github.com/FIWARE-TMForum/wstore-ckan-plugin>`__ : Allows the monetization of CKAN datasets
+* `CKAN Dataset <https://github.com/FIWARE-TMForum/biz-ckan-plugin>`__ : Allows the monetization of CKAN datasets

 -----------------------